dvdmtw98/notes/My Vault/cyber-security/certifications/comptia-security/email-security.md

 #### Email Gateway
 Server that serves as the entry and exit point for emails
-Server that connects the sender and receiver over the Internet
+Connects the sender and receiver over the Internet
 Can be on-premise, cloud-based or hybrid solution

 #### Spam Filtering